-The DT300 in your Empire Builder II set is "InfraReady".
-If your Empire Builder II is radio equipped, it came with a DT300R radio throttle.
-A 9 volt battery must be used to power the DT300/R for tetherless operation.
-Using DT300 as a tetherless throttle is easy:
+A 9 volt battery must be used to power the DT400/R for tetherless operation.
+Using DT400/R as a tetherless throttle is easy:

 - For Infrared operation, plug in at least one Digitrax IR receiver (UR90 or UR91) to your working LocoNet.
 Because infrared signals are line of sight, more than one receiver may be necessary for optimal performance in your layout room.
-See Section 27 for more information about installing UR90 and/or UR91s on your layout. - 2.
-For Radio operation, plug in at least one Digitrax Radio Receiver UR91 to you r working LocoNet.
-Most layouts only need one UR91.
-(See Section 27 for more information about installing UR91 on your layout.) - 3.
-Install a 9 volt battery in your DT300/R. See Section 24.0 for battery installation information.

-4. Plug your DT300/R in to LocoNet and it will verify that at least one infrared and/or radio receiver is connected to LocoNet.
+See your starter set manual for more information about installing UR90 and/or UR91s on your layout. - 2.
+For Radio operation, plug in at least one Digitrax Radio receiver UR91 to your working LocoNet.
+Most layouts only need one UR91. - 3.
+Install a 9 volt battery in your DT400/R. See Section 24 for battery installation information. - 4.
+Plug your DT400/R in to LocoNet and it will verify that at least one infrared and/or radio receiver is connected to LocoNet.
 The throttle will display either rA or Ir (depending on whether it finds an infrared or radio receiver first) followed by the current LocoNet ID.
-This example shows that the DT300/R has detected an infrared receiver and that the current LocoNet ID is 03.
+This example shows that the DT400/R has detected a radio receiver and that the current LocoNet ID is 01.
 The throttle has loco addresses 03 & 1280 selected.

-5. The DT300/R will then log on to the LocoNet ID of the LocoNet it was plugged in to and will begin to operate as an IR throttle when you unplug it from LocoNet.
+- 5. The DT400/R will use the LocoNet ID of the LocoNet it was plugged in to and will begin to operate as an IR throttle when you unplug it from LocoNet.
 When you unplug from LocoNet, the tetherless indicator will come on and the tetherless message will display for a few seconds indicating whether the throttle is running as Ir (infrared) or rA (radio).
-It will also display the LocoNet ID that the throttle is logged on to, followed by a normal Lo mode display with the tetherless indicator lit.
+It will also display the LocoNet ID that the throttle is logged on to. - 6.
+When you single click or turn either throttle knob to activate it, the DT400 will show the normal operating mode Fn display with the tetherless indicator lit.